 - Strictly adhere to the timing signals.
 The purpose of these timing signals is to allow attendees to move from one session to another and to be able to rely on the exact time of each presentation as listed in the program.
 Speakers must be asked to stop when their allotted time is up.

 - You will be expected to encourage discussion and moderate the question period.
 Consider preparing a question to get discussion started.
 Make sure questions can be heard and understood, repeating them if necessary.
 Please ensure that all presenters (students in particular) are treated with professional courtesy.
 Keep an eye on the clock, and intervene to suggest extended discussions be postponed until after the session ends.

-- Please check the Session Updates and program agenda for your session.
+- Please check the session updates and program agenda for your session.
 If a presentation has been withdrawn or should a speaker fail to appear, allow the preceding discussion to continue, or suspend the session until it is time for the next scheduled abstract.
-You may allow a speaker who misses his scheduled time to speak at the end of the session if time allows.
+You may allow a speaker who misses his or her scheduled time to speak at the end of the session if time allows.